 Inventory is the finished goods that can be sold immediately.

-This is a balance sheet component - accounts payable, tax payable (sales, payroll and other taxes) that are due in short-term.
+On the balance sheet, you will find the total value of current liabilities which consist of accounts payable, tax payable (sales, payroll and other taxes) that are due in short-term.